 The thermal mass can work as heat storage and reduce the cost-effective of a heating system.

 Air movement and natural ventilation will help us to deal with warm air.

 Examples of Passive Solar Energy

-The best examples of passive solar energy are found in the architecture prior to electricity:
+The best examples of passive solar energy are found in the architecture: